HMEI Infant/Toddler Education Course Structure

 (Early Childhood Overview required for those students who do not have Early Childhood (3-6) certification.)

 Total Minimum Practicum Clock Hours Required for HMEI Certification – 540 (AMS min = 540)

 Period I-Online Orientation Period (Academic Clock Hours as needed for completion)

-The Foundational Development Period is designed to provide students an opportunity to prepare themselves for the teacher education experience at HMEI.
+The Online Orientation Period is designed to provide students an opportunity to prepare themselves for the teacher education experience at HMEI.
 One of the objectives of Period I is to ensure that all adult learners arrive at HMEI having read and studied the same introductory material and having had the same important pre-requisite experiences.
 Period I establishes a baseline for the incoming class and it provides our students a skeletal framework for understanding Montessori theory and philosophy, upon which they may build.